Sunday, February 25, 2024

 ... by allowing biological men, with biological advantages, to compete against them in every age group and in many different sports.

-These are the first paragraphs of a March 14, 2024 Associated Press story.
+These are the first two paragraphs of a March 14, 2024 Associated Press story.

 End